dennyzhang/code.dennyzhang.com/count-negative-number/README.md

 Give a horizontally sorted and vertically sorted n \* m matrix, find the number of negative number.

 Notice
-The size of given matrix is n x m, n <= 500, m <= 500.
+-   The size of given matrix is n x m, n <= 500, m <= 500.
-In order to restrain the time complexity of the program, your program will run 10 ^ 5 times.
+-   In order to restrain the time complexity of the program, your program will run 10 ^ 5 times.
-Have you met this question in a real interview?

 Example

     Given mat =